Cetearyl Alcohol – Natural Fatty Alcohol Blend for Cosmetic Formulations

 Why Use Cetearyl Alcohol in Formulations?

-Thickens & Improves Texture: By increasing the viscosity, Cetearyl Alcohol thickens lotions, creams, and conditioners, providing a rich, creamy texture that feels smooth upon application.
+By increasing viscosity, Cetearyl Alcohol thickens lotions, creams, and conditioners, providing a rich, creamy texture that feels smooth upon application.

-Emollient Properties: It creates a protective layer on the skin, preventing moisture loss, and helps soften and smoothen both skin and hair.
+It creates a protective layer on the skin, preventing moisture loss and helping to soften and smoothen both skin and hair.

-Versatile Ingredient: Suitable for use in a wide variety of formulations, including skincare and haircare products, offering flexibility for cosmetic formulators.
+Suitable for a wide variety of formulations, including skincare and haircare products, offering flexibility for cosmetic formulators.

 Suggested Uses